-Table 14-5 - Mitigation measures to be resolved in future design stages
+Table 14-5 Mitigation measures to be resolved in future design stages

-ID Issue Mitigation/management measure Timing 14.1 Bird and bat strike Conduct additional surveys to confirm the findings of the preliminary strike risk study.
-Pre-construction 14.2 Bird and bat strike Actively manage bird and bat presence at the airport site six months prior to the commencement of runway operations.
-Pre-operation 14.3 Bird and bat Develop a Wildlife Hazard Management Plan to include: Pre-operation strike conduct of additional surveys to study and monitor for changes in species and movement patterns.
-The surveys would be conducted in accordance with relevant Commonwealth and State guidelines and standards including any recovery plans for threatened species; review of detailed design documentation to identify potential bird and bat attractants; and liaise with local government in relation to plans for proposed developments within 13 kilometres of the airport site that are likely to increase the bird and bat strike risk.
-14.4 Bird and bat strike The outcomes of bird and bat strike monitoring would be reviewed by a wildlife strike expert and the results taken into account in any audit of the airport's impacts on wildlife in and around the airport site Operation 14.5 Public safety zones Consider whether any planning measures are required for areas not currently Commonwealth- owned.
-Pre-construction
+Issue Mitigation and management measure Timing Wildlife hazard management plan To manage the risk of fauna hazard and bird and bat strike a wildlife hazard management plan will be developed and implemented.
+The plan will include the following measures: Pre-operation Operation the conduct of additional surveys to study and monitor for changes in species and movement patterns.
+The surveys will be conducted in accordance with relevant Commonwealth and State guidelines and standards including any recovery plans for threatened species; the review of detailed design documentation to identify potential bird and bat attractants; liaison with local government in relation to plans for proposed developments within 13 kilometres of the airport site that are likely to increase the bird and bat strike risk; active management of bird and bat presence at the airport site six months prior to the commencement of airport operations; and the outcomes of bird and bat strike monitoring will be reviewed by a wildlife strike expert and the results taken into account in any audit of the airport's impacts on wildlife in and around the airport site.